Get Ready for a Fresh Coat: Preparing Your Business for a Painting Overhaul While Minimizing Disruption

 Keep Your Technology Charged and Accessible

-Make sure all laptops, tablets and other mobile devices are fully charged in case the power needs to be shut off.
-Have charging cables, portable chargers and spare batteries on hand for employees in case their devices start to die during the painting process.
+Ensure laptops, tablets, and other mobile devices are fully charged in case power needs to be shut off.
+Keep charging cables, power banks, and spare batteries handy so employees can keep working if devices start to run low.

 Wi-Fi